 The grain recipe won't tell you everything.
 Yeast strain, fermentation length, distillation proof, barrel char level, warehouse placement, aging duration, and proof at bottling all shape the final product.
 But mash bill is the foundation — the decision that comes before every other decision.
 Two bourbons made with identical processes but different mash bills will taste fundamentally different.
 Two bourbons with the same mash bill but different aging will taste like variations on a theme.

-That's what the grain recipe gives you: a vocabulary for your own preferences.
+What the grain recipe gives you is a vocabulary for your own preferences.
 Not a ranking.
 Not a score.
 A map.